Air Source Heat Pumps Compared to Ground Source Heat Pumps

 Technology Basics

 Both absorb heat by way of a refrigeration circuit that allows the transfer of energy to water, with the fundamental difference only being the source of heat.
-This is however where the similarity ends as ground source heat pumps are still using technology developed 20 years ago and air source heat pumps have been progressively evolving and advancing, most dramatically over the last 10 years, with the net result being that their seasonal Coefficient of Performance (sCoP) figures are now very close and are both in the 350% efficiency and upwards category!
-Both systems will produce a lower “grade” of heat which will require the upsizing/uprating of heat emitters to ensure no reduction in comfort level.
+This is however where the similarity ends, as ground source heat pumps are still using technology developed 20 years ago, whereas air source heat pumps have been progressively evolving and advancing, most dramatically over the last 10 years.
+The result is that their seasonal Coefficient of Performance (sCoP) figures are now very close, with both technologies operating in the 350% efficiency and upwards category.

-Average sCoP of an ASHP is 3:1 and 4:1 on a GSHP.
+The average sCoP of an ASHP is around 3:1, compared with approximately 4:1 for a GSHP.

-Beyond the technical implications there are also two quite considerable installation differences:
+Beyond the technical implications there are also two considerable installation differences:

-1. With GSHP you need to have a ground “collector” using either horizontal loops, vertical bore holes or a combination of the two in larger projects, whereas with ASHP we only need an absorber or outdoor unit (similar to an air conditioning outdoor unit) and in either these “collectors” or absorbers must be rated based on the heat loss of the building (as determined by a BS EN 12831 heat loss calculation, as per the standards).
-So with one you need land and the practical application is limited and with the other the limitation is only the access to an outdoor space.
+With a GSHP you need to have a ground “collector” using either horizontal loops, vertical bore holes, or a combination of the two on larger projects.
+With an ASHP only an external absorber or outdoor unit is required, similar to an air conditioning outdoor unit.
+In both cases these “collectors” or absorbers must be correctly sized based on the heat loss of the building, as determined by a BS EN 12831 heat loss calculation.

-2. The other important consideration is the most important for most clients and that is the upfront supply and installation costs.
-The cost of an 8kW air source heat pump (big enough for a 2/3 bed house) is approximately £7,500 (excluding radiator upgrades or other heat emitters) where the equivalent ground source heat pump is approximately £23,000 (again excluding the equally necessary radiator or heat emitter upgrades).
-Much of the additional cost is on bore hole(s) that need to be drilled, which could cost as much as £9,000 for a couple of (albeit very deep) holes in your back garden – assuming you’ve got a garden!
+The other important consideration for most clients is the upfront supply and installation cost.
+The cost of an 8kW air source heat pump, suitable for a typical 2–3 bedroom house, is approximately £7,500 excluding radiator upgrades or other heat emitters.
+The equivalent ground source heat pump is approximately £23,000, again excluding the equally necessary radiator or heat emitter upgrades.

 In Summary

-Heat pumps are a very worthwhile financial investment especially when you consider the renewable heat incentive and are an essential part of the battle to reduce carbon emissions.
+Heat pumps are a very worthwhile investment and are an essential part of reducing both energy costs and carbon emissions.